Readability Score

 The formulas were designed for English.
 While scores are calculated for any text, results are only meaningful for English due to syllable-counting algorithms tuned to English phonetics.

-How can I improve my readability score?
+What are my options to improve my readability score?

 Three strategies: (1) Shorten sentences over 20 words.
 (2) Use simpler words — replace 'utilize' with 'use'.
 (3) Use active voice — 'The team completed the project' scores better than passive constructions.